 The practice of law is a vocation and lawyers are important stakeholders in the development of society’s welfare and health.

 To this end, Bright Line Law has established The White Collar Crime Centre to promote research into corporate wrongdoing, produce policy and strategic briefings, and provide consultancy and training services at the highest level.

 The Centre is non-partisan and independent of government and external funding.

 Who regulates Bright Line Law?

-As part of this regulation, all barristers are registered on the BSB’s Barristers’ Register.
+As part of this regulation, Jonathan Fisher QC and all barristers instructed by Bright Line Law are registered on the BSB’s Barristers’ Register.
 This page also contains the BSB’s Entities’ Register, which lists Bright Line Law as an authorised entity: https://www.barstandardsboard.org.uk/regulatory-requirements/the-barristers’-register/

 Is Bright Line Law covered by professional indemnity insurance?